GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-90/index.md

 down stack trace collection, a cost that developers always pay no matter whether they actually use `fn.displayName` or not.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/aieojilTMlsewNdAaHHh.png", alt="Use `fn.name` to control debug names for functions", width="800", height="455" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/aieojilTMlsewNdAaHHh.png", alt="Example usage of name", width="800", height="455" %}

 Chromium issue: [1177685][33]